 Area qualifiers will be paired in a 32-team bracket.
-In the first round, area qualifiers (teams listed on the bottom of the brackets) will be the host teams.
+In the first round, area qualifiers (teams listed on the top of the brackets) will be the host teams.

-Coaches' Golf Committee
+Golf Coaches' Committee

-(1) Jeff Hauge, Fairhope.
-(2) Emory Latta, Providence Christian; Bi-District-Marshall Locke, Andalusia.
+(1) Jay Koziol, Baldwin County.
+(2) Joe Thornton, Enterprise; Bi-District-Marshall Locke, Andalusia.
 (3) Tim Bethea, Trinity Presbyterian.
 (4) Phillip Smith, Auburn.
 (5) David Akins, Northridge.
 (6) Darrell Cline, Oxford; Bi-District-Brenard Howard, Alexandria.
 (7) Rodney Stidham, Hamilton.
-(8) Alicia Bell, Scottsboro.
+(8) Stan Gibby, Scottsboro.

 First Practice-Jan.
-28 First Contest-Feb.
-18
+27 First Contest-Feb.
+17

-Schools must post season schedules on the AHSAA website Member Section by the deadline dates listed below.
+Schools must post season schedules on the AHSAA website in the Members' Area by the deadline dates listed below.
 Failure to do so could result in a fine assessed to the school.
 Schools may go online and make any changes immediately as they occur.

 Jan.
-15 - spring sports (baseball, softball, outdoor track, soccer, golf and tennis)
+15 - spring sports (baseball, softball, outdoor track, soccer, golf, tennis)